nurlanvalizada/NLBAudit/README.md

 This is all you need :)

 ### Customization
-You can customize the audit logging by extending the AuditInfo class or implementing your own storage mechanism by extending IAuditingStore.
+You can customize the audit logging by implementing your own storage mechanism by extending IAuditingStore or integrate it with different frameworks.

 ### Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.